 Music by David Berry; Libretto by O. Henry and Ralph Rivera

 Most events will occur in the elegant and spacious Daniel Recital Hall in Converse's Petrie School of Music (pictured at left), including opera and chamber music performed by highly trained, professional musicians.

 Lodging and Banquet

-A block of 30 rooms (15 with King-sized and 15 with Queen-sized beds) has been reserved at the newly remodeled Four Points by Sheraton, 9027 Fairforest Road, Spartanburg, SC, 29301 (864) 707-4700.
-The Four Points is just minutes away from the Converse campus, and Conference attendees may receive the special Converse rate of $129 a night plus tax.
-It's also close to downtown Spartanburg with the area's best dining, shopping, and entertainment.
+Spartanburg's beautiful, newly remodeled Four Points by Sheraton, 9027 Fairforest Road, Spartanburg, SC, 29301 (864) 707-4700, is the official Conference hotel, where rooms may be obtained at a special discounted rate.
+A block of 30 rooms (15 with King-sized and 15 with Queen-sized beds) has been reserved, and our attendees may receive the special Converse rate of $129 a night plus tax.
+The Four Points is just minutes away from the Converse campus, and it's also close to downtown Spartanburg, with the area's best dining, shopping, and entertainment.

 Located 16 miles from Greenville-Spartanburg International Airport (GSP), the Hotel features an indoor heated pool and a state-of-the-art the fitness center.
 The Four Points professional staff is always ready to assist you, and their 200 guest rooms (including 80 junior suites) offer everything you need, plus free extras like high speed internet access, bottled water, and in-room coffee.
 The Oak 1831 Kitchen & Bar opens at 6 am daily for breakfast, and dinner is served from 5 to 10 pm.
 The Hotel is also within walking distance to the Spartanburg Cracker Barrel.